 Where To Find Purebred French BullDogs?

 When looking for a purebred dog or puppy, you should consider a breeder.
 Breeders who have a strong commitment to the welfare of their breed and a reputation of good standing that they want to maintain.
-A breeder is more likely to have conducted many health tests and to try to breed only from dogs with the best structure and temperament for the breed.
+A breeder is more likely to have conducted many health tests and try to breed only from dogs with the best structure and temperament.

 Does It Matter If Your French Bulldog Is Purebred?

 It makes no difference to your French Bulldog who his grandparents or parents are.
 It doesn’t care what makes their coat a different color or why one ear flops.
 Their only desire is that you and they live healthy and happy lives together.
-No matter if they are purebred Frenchie or not, you can consider them your companion and your friend regardless of their breed.
+Whether they are purebred Frenchie or not, you can consider them your companion and friend regardless of their breed.